-What you get will really depend on the litter and your Bichon Frise’s genetics.
+What you get will really depend on the litter and your Bichon’s genetics.

-Described by the American Kennel Club as being a “canine comedian,” the Bichon Frise is spunky, silly, highly energetic, and very playful!
+Described by the American Kennel Club as being a “canine comedian,” this little dog is spunky, silly, highly energetic, and very playful!

 However, he is a smaller dog, so he may not be the right fit for very young toddlers or rougher kids.